 - Includes lens caps

-My review: If you’re familiar with the optics game, it shouldn’t come as a surprise that Vortex has one of the best long-range scopes in the budget category.
-At 5 big ones, this scope is jam packed with critical repeatable performance that no other budget scope can match.
+My Review: If you’re familiar with the optics game, it shouldn’t come as a surprise that Vortex has one of the best long-range scopes in the budget category.
+At 5 big ones, this scope is jam-packed with critical repeatable performance that no other budget scope can match.
 Before we really crack into this scope and what its capabilities are, you should know that the Strike Eagle line has 3 compadres: 1-6×24, 3-18×44, and 4-24×40.
-Since I wanted to find the best scope for long range shooting it’s only fair that I reviewed the most powerful one, the 4-24×40 EBR-4.
+Talking about the best scope for long range shooting it’s only fair that I reviewed the most powerful one, the 4-24×40 EBR-4.
 Of course, this is also the most expensive one but if you like the Strike Eagles and would like to save a little cash, the less powerful options are still great!

 The Strike Eagle (is it me or should it be named Eagle Strike?) comes with both an etched reticle and illumination options making this budget scope incredibly versatile for both high and low levels of light at both short and long-distance shooting.
 Of course, it does struggle a bit at its maximum levels of magnification, but this is to be expected if you wish to save some money.
 By no means, however, is the sight picture unusable at its top levels, its just a little foggier than I would like to see.
-Overall, this scope is a top choice for the $500 mark.
+All in all, I would say this is the best long range rifle scope under 500 bucks.
 It offers everything you would need with nothing you don’t in a rather small and lightweight package.